srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 ### Step 3.
 Remotely access the OSG system

 This step is written for Windows, but the steps should be similar on Mac.
-Alternatively, google “using SSH on Mac.”
+Alternatively, google “SSH on Mac.”

 Using PuTTY, enter the following information:
 * Hostname: login.osgconnect.net